-- 2.10 Early and effective engagement with our neighbouring, including cross border, Council areas and relevant agencies will be essential as we deliver on this new and exciting planning system.
-Our Council District is extremely well suited to provide a regional level of service to much of the western part of NI and to a substantial part of Co Donegal.
+- 2.10 Early and effective engagement with our neighbouring, including cross border, Council areas and relevant agencies will be essential as we deliver on this new and exciting Planning system.
+Our Council District is extremely well-suited to provide a regional level of service to much of the western part of NI and to a substantial part of Co Donegal.
 Planning for physical development, social infrastructure, environmental protection / enhancement and social development is central to the development of a strong North West.
-Ongoing high levels of co-operation can help unlock the potential of the North West especially the Derry / Londonderry Letterkenny Gateway, or City Region, as identified by the Northern Ireland Regional Development Strategy 2035 (RDS) and the National Planning Framework (Project Ireland 2040, 2018) in the Republic of Ireland. - 2.11 There will be times when our District will need to undertake informal and formal transboundary consultations with Donegal County Council as part of our planning work:
+Ongoing high levels of co-operation can help unlock the potential of the North West especially the Derry / Londonderry Letterkenny Gateway, or City Region, as identified by the Northern Ireland Regional Development Strategy 2035 (RDS) and the National Planning Framework (Project Ireland 2040, 2018) in the Republic of Ireland.
+For example, the two Councils will be co-operating and scoping / preparing a strategic Spatial Planning initiative for developing the concept of this NW Metropolitan area. - 2.11 There will be times when our District will need to undertake informal and formal transboundary consultations with Donegal County Council as part of Development Management (applications) and Development Plan / Policy work including carrying out formal transboundary procedures for EIA and HRA in the processing of Planning applications.